nulIptr/DataBaseModeling/README.md

 # DataBaseModeling
-Tool to generate c# entity class from database
+Tool to generate c# entity class from database, Only supports Mysql

 ## How to use
 ```